By Lt. Col. Rachael HoaglandApril 6, 2018

 In a high-volume office, where printer cartridges may be replaced monthly, the total savings for a year would be $1,672.20.
-Even if that replacement rate was were halved to just six times a year, there would still be a savings of $836.10 a year for a single printer.
+Even if that replacement rate were halved to just six times a year, there would still be a savings of $836.10 a year for a single printer.
 But we are not talking single printers.

 If we narrow the picture to just DOD, in the Pentagon alone there are about 10,000 printers.
 Let's just say, hypothetically, that all of those printers are the same model.
 If so, and if each set of toner cartridges were replaced once a year, the savings would be $1,393,500.
 If the toner cartridges in each of those printers were replaced six times per year, the savings jumps to $8,361,000, and if they were replaced monthly, the savings climbs significantly to $16,722,000.
 Of course, prices fluctuate, as does usage.
 The idea here is not that DOD should stop buying from GSA and start buying from Amazon.
-The idea is that in an online marketplace where vendors could complete with one another for DOD's business, there is a huge, untapped potential for savings--and this is just toner cartridges.
+The idea is that in an online marketplace where vendors could compete with one another for DOD's business, there is a huge, untapped potential for savings--and this is just toner cartridges.
 That marketplace exists today.
 It's the Amazon Business platform.

 SAVINGS, AND THEN SOME

 Savings to be had in this marketplace could be massive, but there also would be a variety of collateral savings.
 There are lots of ways these savings could accrue, from the small to the large.
-In addition to lower cost as the benefit of competition, there's are also the tax implications.
+In addition to lower cost as the benefit of competition, there are also the tax implications.
 But the government doesn't pay sales tax, so purchases through Amazon Business would be tax-free.
-The Army has many warehouses, and while such an e-commerce platform wouldn't mean that it could get rid of all of them, but there are real potential operational savings to GSA for no longer having to maintain stocked warehouses stocked with full of COTS products.
+The Army has many warehouses, and while an e-commerce platform wouldn't mean that it could get rid of all of them, there are real potential operational savings to GSA for no longer having to maintain warehouses stocked with COTS products.
 I have been very conservative in my estimations of cost savings here, with 5 percent as likely savings on purchases, but it seems very likely that savings across the Army and DOD could increase significantly once the change happens.